-For a standard package of sun-and-sand in a three-star all-inclusive Costa del Sol hotel in 2016 or 2017, check out what the biggest resorts have to offer.
+For a standard package of sun-and-sand in a three-star all-inclusive Costa del Sol hotel in 2017, check out what the biggest resorts have to offer.
 At tourist-geared destinations such as Fuengirola, Benalmádena and Torremolinos, things revolve around spacious sandy beaches and there are ample cheap hotels and family-friendly apartment blocks.

 Benalmádena is probably the buzziest of the three, with its bars and clubs attracting a stream of thirsty, fun-loving revellers.
 It’s especially good for those who want late nights and lazy days, though the old town area also offers a distinctly Spanish ambiance too.

 In Torremolinos, family Costa del Sol resort hotels are widely available, with everything from kids’ clubs to children’s menus designed to keep the younger generation smiling, though you won’t have to look too hard to find somewhere that will serve you a drink or three.

 Torremolinos is also home to heritage attractions, including the 15th-century Pimentel Tower, which is just a stone’s throw from many of the resort’s hotels.

 If you are looking for something with a little more glitz, turn your attention toward the Costa del Sol’s luxury four-star and five-star hotels in Marbella.